 - Childhood sunburns , freckling, or long periods of sun exposure

 - Fair skin that rarely tans

 - Treatments or medications that suppress the immune system, or a previous organ transplant

 - Exposure to cancer causing chemical such as arsenic, tar, or some insecticides

 - A raised red patch that is scaly or rough

 - A raised patch of skin that may appear to have horn-like rough edges

-- In color, the patch may be reddish, pink, flesh-colored, or reddish-brown
+- A long-standing patch that may be reddish, pink, flesh-colored, or reddish-brown

 - A long-standing sore that will not heal with simple at-home treatment

 The doctor will ask about your symptoms and medical history.
 A physical exam will be done.